6 Portfolio Design Mistakes That Drive Me Nuts

 Your public portfolio is one of the most important things you’ll ever design.
 It presents you to the world and, if you’re a freelancer, tends to play a major role in whether or not people choose to hire you.

-Because of my role as the editor of Design Shack, I’ve viewed a ton of online portfolios and today I’d like to walk through some of the weaknesses I see time and time again.
+I’ve viewed a ton of online portfolios and today I’d like to walk through some of the weaknesses I see time and time again.
 Read on to see if you’ve made some of these mistakes.

 1. Listing Your Age